Doctor of Philosophy in Biblical Interpretation and Theology

 Students are expected to complete all course work in a timely fashion as specified by the instructor in the course syllabus.
 A grade of “IP” (In Process) will be issued if the professor’s due date falls after the AGTS semester ending date.
 Due dates of doctoral modular courses are at the discretion of the professor but will be considered IP until the first day of the next module or set of modules.
 A grade of failure may be issued if the work is not submitted by the first day of the next module(s) unless the student has requested an extension.
 If the student requests additional time, an incomplete “I” grade may be given at the discretion of the instructor for a 90 day extension.
 In the event the instructor grants a grade of incomplete, he or she will have the option of lowering the final grade for the course one letter grade lower than it would have been had the work been submitted on time.
 A grade of failure may be issued if the work is not submitted before the expiration of the 90 day extension.
 [Exception: Doctoral participants in the Dissertation phase.]
 No student will be permitted to begin credit courses in a new semester if carrying more than two IP or I courses.
 Note: A $50 fee will be charged to the student’s account for every extension granted and a $30 fee applies to every grade change even if the instructor has approved an extension for completing the work.

 Probation and Dismissal

-A student making one “C” in the four core courses is placed on probation and should retake the course.
+A student making a “C” in one of the five core courses is placed on probation and should retake the course.
 A student will be dismissed upon making two “C’s.”

-- Satisfactory completion of all Ph.D./BT program requirements.
-This includes completion of 60 credits of course work (16 from Core Courses, 16 from Elective courses, 8 from Comprehensive Preparation work, 8 from Field Experience and 12 from the Dissertation research and writing).
+- Satisfactory completion of all Ph.D.
+BTH program requirements.
+This includes completion of 60 credits of course work ( 20 from Core Courses, 8 from the Supervised Reading courses, 20 from Elective courses, and 12 from the Dissertation process).

 - Maintain a minimum cumulative grade point average of at least 3.0, including no more than one C.